RejuthaSree/Prodigy_SD_02/README.md

 - Built using Java and IntelliJ IDEA

 🧪 Sample Input/output
--Hello!
+- Hello!
 Welcome to Guess the number game
--Enter your Guess between 0 to 100
+- Enter your Guess between 0 to 100
 -28
 -Your guess is 28
 -28 is low